 18:21:48.843 : [3. healsting] Paula: how about Pod 1,2...
 Paula 3,4,5... and Peter 6,7,8?
-For DS buff members' Spirit attribute which in turn determines how fast spell casters regain mana.
+For DS buff

 Here, the priests and other healers used the "healsting" channel.
-Paula was suggesting that each priest be assigned certain parties in the raid (there are 8 parties in a raid group, remember) on which to cast the Divine Spirit (DS) buff which increases the party
+Paula was suggesting that each priest be assigned certain parties in the raid (there are 8 parties in a raid group, remember) on which to cast the Divine Spirit (DS) buff which increases the party members' Spirit attribute which in turn determines how fast spell casters regain spell points ("Mana"-each spell costs a certain amount).

-Only the healing channel was for multiple classes (the healing classes-priests, druids, and shaman), while each other class had their own specialized channel.
 This assignment of roles was common among all channels.
 Here is an example from the warlock channel: